 Title Designations.
-Along with years of experience, factors such as the income generated by your Representative's recommendations of products and services, as well as the assets that they gather and maintain for us are considerations when determining if a Representative will be rewarded with an honor such as the title of "Senior Financial Consultant."
+Along with years of experience, factors such as the income generated by your Representative's recommendations of products and services, as well as the assets that they gather and maintain for us are considerations when determining if a Representative will be rewarded with honorary titles distinct to their seniority and/or promotions to such distinct titles partially based on their ability to meet internal goals.
 The opportunity to obtain such an honor further incentivizes your Representative to generate income and gather assets for us through the recommendation of our products and services to you.
 Other Benefits.
 Your Representative is eligible to receive other benefits based on the amount of their compensation.
-Employees, including your Representative, whose total compensation is over \$250,000 are eligible for an elective deferral plan which allows them to defer the receipt of compensation.
+Employees, including your Representative, whose total compensation is over \$250,000 are eligible for an elective portion of variable pay may be required to be deferred in the form of Restricted Share Units or deferred cash under guidelines established by our parent corporation deferral plan which allows them to defer the receipt of compensation.
 This does not represent additional compensation, and there is no benefit beyond the deferral of income taxes at the employee's election.
-This ability to defer income however further incentivizes your Representative to generate income and gather assets and otherwise impact the factors considered in determining his or her discretionary bonus.
+This ability to defer income however further incentivizes your Representative to generate income and gather assets and otherwise impact the factors considered in determining his or her discretionary variable pay.